If your shop isn't using at least one mark up matrix to get the most out of your parts sales, then you might be leaving a lot of money on the table.

 The Price is Right: Efficient Parts Shopping

-Let’s take a quick step back.
 Before you decide how much to mark up a part, you obviously have to buy that part (or find it in the inventory).
 When shopping for parts, getting good deals is important, but so is having an efficient process for finding those deals.
-Efficient shops find a balance between quickly finding parts and snagging good deals.
+Efficient shops strike a balance between quickly finding parts and snagging good deals.

 There are various ways to quickly shop around and find the best deal on parts.
-Some shops still send their parts to the local auto parts shop or junkyard to find those hard-to-find parts.
-While these methods may take some extra time, they are valid to find good deals.
+Some shops still send their part’s person to the local auto parts shop or scrapyard to find those hard-to-find parts.

 These days, many auto repair shops save themselves a lot of hassle by turning to shop management systems that enable them to swiftly compare prices from multiple vendors at once.
 With online parts houses, repair shops can earn back the time they would have spent sending someone to hunt down these parts and making these comparisons in person.